Audiology and Speech-Language Services in Bulgaria

 Check our Identity Abroad page and resources listed below for information specific to you and other students who may be on your program.

-Open to KU undergraduate and graduate students.
+The program is open to undergraduate and graduate students from any accredited U.S. college or university.
 Minimum 2.5 GPA.
 Exceptions considered after submission of a petition.

 KU Study Abroad Program Coordinator